pkp/pkp-docs/dev/documentation/en/getting-started.md

 npm run build
 ```

-Run the following command to launch the application using PHP's built-in server.
+Launch your database driver if it is not already running, then run the following command to launch the application using PHP's built-in server.

 ```
 php -S localhost:8000
 ```

-Load your browser and navigate to `http://localhost:8000` to install the application.
+Load your browser and navigate to `http://localhost:8000`, which will open a form to install the application.
+Use the database name, database host name, and the username of the credentialed user into the form.

 ## Branches